AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-project-all-project-team-users-roles.md

 content-type: reference
 product-area: reporting;user-management
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: project with all project team users and roles
+title: "View: project with all project team users and roles"
 description: This project view shows a list of users and job roles assigned to the project team.
 ---